The uvea describes the internal structures of the eyeball. Uveitis is inflammation of the uvea, and has a number of underlying causes.

 • Difficulty navigating stairs

-Vision loss in cats may be difficult to detect unless both eyes are affected.
-Since uveitis is often associated with other infectious diseases, cats with a higher risk of these infections- such as outdoor, unaltered, and unvaccinated animals- are also at higher risk of uveitis.
-Uveitis is also associated with other ocular conditions, such as cataracts or a displaced (luxated) lens.
+Since uveitis is often associated with other infectious diseases, cats with a higher risk of these infections, such as outdoor, unaltered, and unvaccinated animals, are also at higher risk of uveitis.

-Uveitis has a variety of potential causes, although it is not always possible to determine.
+Uveitis has a variety of potential causes, although that is not always possible to determine.
 Infections, including FeLV, FIV, and FIP are among the most common causes, although other viral, bacterial, parasitic, or fungal infections can also result in uveitis.

 Symptoms of uveitis can occur gradually (chronic) or quickly (acute).

 Treatment for uveitis focuses on reducing pain and inflammation, and preserving vision.
-Topical and oral steroidal and anti-inflammatory medications are the most common treatments.
+Topical and oral steroidal and nonsteroidal anti-inflammatory medications are the most common treatments.

 When possible, treatment will be targeted at the underlying condition causing uveitis.

-The prognosis for uveitis is variable, depending on the underlying cause and severity of the condition.
-In mild cases of uveitis, the condition may improve within the days of treatment.
-Follow up monitoring may be required for weeks.
-The prognosis for severe uveitis is more guarded, and may require surgical removal of the affected eye.
+In mild cases of uveitis, the condition may improve within days of treatment.
+Follow-up monitoring may be required for weeks.

 Due to the variety of different conditions which may result in uveitis, it is difficult to reliably prevent it.
 Indoor lifestyle and current vaccination helps avoid injury and exposure to infectious diseases associated with uveitis.
 Uveitis is not contagious, but conditions which result in uveitis may be.
 Routine health screening aids in early detection and maximizes outcomes.